-- 1. On your web browser, manually key in the wireless router's default IP address: 192.168.1.1 or enter http://router.asus.com. - 2.
+- 1. On your web browser, enter http://router.asus.com - 2.
 On the login page, key in the default user name (admin) and password (admin). - 3.
 You can now use the Web GUI to configure various settings of your ASUS Wireless Router.